 When the file is complete, the department head will:

 - Establish a committee of tenured faculty and provide the committee with the file.
 (The department determines whether the committee is comprised of all tenured faculty in the department or a smaller subset of faculty.)

-- Charge the faculty committee with writing a report addressing the faculty member’s scholarship, teaching, and service and providing an assessment of progress toward tenure and promotion.
+- Charge the faculty committee with writing a short report addressing the faculty member’s scholarship, teaching, and service and providing an assessment of progress toward tenure and promotion.

-- Prepare an independent evaluation of the faculty member's scholarship, teaching, and service and progress toward tenure and promotion.
+- The department/unit head prepares an evaluation of the faculty member's scholarship, teaching, and service and progress toward tenure and promotion.
 This evaluation should include a recommendation of renewal or non-renewal of the contract and, if the recommendation is for renewal, the recommended duration of the new contract.

 - Provide the department head’s report to the faculty member and allow ten days from receipt of the report for the faculty member to provide any written response or additional materials, including any such materials in the file.